-Here’s 5 reasons you should treat your tastebuds to a trip to Denver.
+Here are five reasons you should treat your taste buds to a trip to Denver.

-Raise a pint to Denver: First the bad news, the Great American Beer Festival (or GABF) sold out in just over an hour.
+First, the bad news, the Great American Beer Festival (or GABF) in late September sells out quickly.
 It’s a popular festival, surely.
 The lucky few (OK, more like lucky 60,000) get the chance to sample 3,800-some beers from more than 800 breweries.
-Plus, there’s artisan cheese samples.
+Plus, there are artisan cheese samples.
 But, here’s the thing: Denver is a brewery-dense city and you can get on a brew tour of your own or make some visits to the city’s best, like Denver Beer CO, Great Divide Brewing Company, and Lost Highway Brewing -- all of which will have booths at the beer festival.

-Come for Oktoberfest: If you did miss out on Great American Beer Festival tickets, fret not because -- oompah! -- you can make it for Oktoberfest.
+If you miss out on Great American Beer Festival tickets, fret not because -- oompah! -- you can make it for Oktoberfest.
 See how Denver does the German tradition, complete with sausage and sauerkraut as well as steins of beer.
 Oktoberfest is celebrated two weekends in September and October and is held in the historic district of Denver at 20th and Larimer Streets.
-The 2016 dates are Sept.
-23 - 25 and Sept.
-30 - Oct.
-2.

-Food truck lunches: Why wait for festivals to enjoy the food truck culture.
-Here in Denver, locals get lunch during the workweek at Civic Center Park, which is in the heart of the city and across from the Capitol building.
-Every Tuesday, Wednesday and Thursday, food trucks fill the park during the lunch hours, which is 11 a.m. to 2 p.m.for Civic Center Eats.
-You can view the full line-up here.
-But, there’s everything from wings to crepes to a food truck called R U Cereal that serves up breakfast-inspired desserts, like a glazed donut ice cream sandwich.
+Why wait for festivals to enjoy the food truck culture.
+In Denver, locals get lunch during the workweek at Civic Center Park, which is in the heart of the city and across from the Capitol building.
+Every Tuesday, Wednesday, and Thursday, food trucks fill the park during the lunch hours, which is 11 a.m. to 2 p.m.for Civic Center Eats.